Singapore Estate Planning : The Ultimate Checklist

 • the Property and Affairs “Power,” deals with matters that involve a person’s belongings and financial situation.

-• It can be pretty mundane, like paying bills, checking that their bank account is in order, looking after investments, etc.
+• It can be uninteresting, like paying bills, checking that their bank account is in order, looking after investments, etc.

-• Selecting the right person to be your Donee is crucial.
-It should be someone trustworthy and reliable.
+• It is very important to select the right person to be your Donee.
+It needs to be someone you can trust.
 It is advisable to have a candid conversation with your potential Donee to discuss your expectations, concerns, and the scope of their authority.

-• Establishing a LPA is an essential component of a comprehensive estate plan.
+• Establishing an LPA is an important part of making a comprehensive estate plan.

 • By designating someone you trust to act on your behalf, you can ensure that your affairs are managed according to your wishes, even in unforeseen circumstances.